Flying toys have regained their popularity in the past couple years.

 If you are buying an RC toy, I highly recommend getting a few spare batteries.
 One battery does not last very long – typically 5-15 minutes depending on the capacity, so it is nice to have an extra one on hands.

-A power bank is a good thing to have too.
+A power bank is a good thing to have on hands too for recharging “in the field”.